evert/evert.github.com/_posts/2021/2021-05-10-jwt-is-a-bad-default.md

 ----------

-Using JWTs for tokens add some neat properties and make it possible in some cases for your services to be stateless.
+Using JWTs for tokens add some neat properties and make it possible in some cases for your services to be stateless, which can be desirable property in some architectures.

 Adopting them comes with drawbacks.
-You either forego revocation, or you need to have infrastructure in place that might in some ways be more complex than simply adopting a session store and opaque tokens.
+You either forego revocation, or you need to have infrastructure in place that be way more complex than simply adopting a session store and opaque tokens.

 My point in all this is not to discourage the use of JWT in general, but